 - When the rail is pulled out of the post, the Tab Fork will slide off the end and fall into the post.
 Use the string that was previously positioned outside the post to pull the Tab Fork up and repeat the process for the lower rails.

-- The older the fence, the more brittle, dirty, and dried it may be.
+a.
+The older the fence, the more brittle, dirty, and dried it may be.
 A little spray lubricant on both sides of the rail can make it easier to insert the fork over the rail and pull the rail out of the post.
 Just make sure the lubricant used does not stain the fence.

-- If the rail comes out some but a tab is still stuck, reposition the Tab Fork over the tabs and pull the rail out of the post.
+b.
+If the rail comes out some but a tab is still stuck, reposition the Tab Fork over the tabs and pull the rail out of the post.

-- The plastic grip handle came with this California P65 warning:
+The California P65 warning: